 Green travel, or eco-friendly travel, will rule the travel landscape in 2020.
 Today’s consumers are concerned about climate change – and the travel market makes a substantial impact, especially air travel, where we have seen the spotlight increase on airlines and their environmental impact.

-Next year, we’ll see more consumers make active travel choices – including which carriers they fly and where they stay – based on the carbon footprint of their trips.
+In 2020, we’ll see more consumers make active travel choices – including which carriers they fly and where they stay – based on the carbon footprint of their trips.
 This will force airlines, OTAs, meta search engines and destinations to be more transparent about sustainability during the search and booking process.
 This includes green ratings, emissions information, carbon impact, the option to purchase carbon credits and more.